celo-org/celo-threshold-bls-rs/crates/dkg-cli/README.md

 Optional arguments:
   -h, --help
-  -n, --node-url NODE-URL  the celo node's endpoint -p, --private-key PRIVATE-KEY
+  -n, --node-url NODE-URL  the RPC node's endpoint
+  -p, --private-key PRIVATE-KEY
-                           path to your celo private key (hint: use the `keygen` command to generate a new one if you don't have one)
+                           path to your private key (hint: use the `keygen` command to generate a new one if you don't have one)
   -c, --contract-address CONTRACT-ADDRESS
                            the DKG contract's address -o, --output-path OUTPUT-PATH